saojs/kopy/README.md

 Type: `object` `function`<br>
 Default: `undefined`

-The data to render templates in source directory.
+The data to be used in rendering templates in source directory, filter files etc.

 If it's a function, we use its return value as `data`, and the first arguments is `answers`.